Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 Now we have an equivalent (if simplified) of the prerequisites that are needed at the bottom level to succeed in studies.

+Time and energy savings (from abstraction and practice of recurring tasks) will increase fiscal capacity.
+Enforcement mechanisms will increase legal capacity (and social norms will offset this to a significant amount anyway).

 ### My Experience